nfes-org/nfes-org.github.io/_posts/2020-09-02-Cementevaluationduringnewwellc.md

 ---
-title: Cement evaluation during new well construction or PnA – Do we trust?
+title: "Cement evaluation during new well construction or PnA – Do we trust?"
 tags: presentation
 ---